JeremiahKaren/35percent.github.io/elmington-estate-regeneration.md

 By 2016, the Council had [spent](https://www.whatdotheyknow.com/request/cost_to_date_of_elmington_estate?unfold=1#incoming-796509) £6.5m just on decanting and demolishing sites A&B.

-Some [Land Registry deeds](/img/ElmingtonLR.pdf) show that the Council has sold off parcels of the estate to Notting Hill for just £1.
+Some [Land Registry deeds](/img/ElmingtonLR.pdf) show that the Council has sold off parcels of sites A&B to Notting Hill for just £1.

-Other [Land registry deeds](http://crappistmartin.github.io/images/LRegisterElmingtonAandB.pdf) suggest that the Council has sold sites A&B to Notting Hill for £11m.
+Other [Land registry deeds](http://crappistmartin.github.io/images/LRegisterElmingtonAandB.pdf) suggest that the Council has sold the largest parcel of sites A&B to Notting Hill for £11m.